vapor/fluent-kit/Sources/FluentKit/Docs.docc/index.md

     .all()
 ```

-For more information, see the [Vapor documentation](https://docs.vapor.codes/fluent/overview/).
+For more information, see the [Fluent documentation](https://docs.vapor.codes/fluent/overview/).